Blue Wing Inn: Sonoma House / Blue Wing Inn

-Later uses of the adobe
+Later uses

 The uses of the building during John Tivnen's twenty-five years of ownership are unclear.
 It did not remain a hotel or gambling hall past 1880 and may have functioned as a stagecoach depot.
 The 1888 Sanborn fire insurance map indicates the building had been enlarged by a wood-frame addition on the west end and most of the building was used for making and storing wine.
 The same map shows that the central room on the first floor was occupied by a grocer named Monferdini and the east room housed a clothing store.
 Eva Rideout inherited the property when Tivnen died in 1892.
 She sold the property to Agostino Pinelli for $425 on February 4, 1895.
 He was a vintner and probably had been the main tenant in the building.
 He continued to make wine in the building until the 1919 Volstead Act brought Prohibition.
 Italian workers, employed by the family, were housed on the second floor.

 Some histories record that the Blue Wing figured in Pinelli's famous use of the contents of his wine tank to help put out the Sonoma fire of September 23, 1911.
 The tank was held in a cellar of a building adjacent to the Blue Wing but Pinelli did help stop the fire and the Blue Wing only suffered a scorched roof.

 Agostino Pinelli died in 1925 and left the property to his wife Rosa.
 During this period the Sonoma Chamber of Commerce moved into the first floor where the ‘Blue Wing Museum’ began operating.
 The long-neglected building fell into disrepair.
-In 1939 a writer for the Federal Writers' Project described the Blue Wing as "shabby".
+In 1939, a writer for the Federal Writers' Project described the Blue Wing as "shabby".
 By then, it was in part used as a museum that contained various memorabilia, including a music box that "still tinkles when fed coins" and a fire engine, Sonoma's first, whose painted decorations were described as "faded birds and flowers".